symbol/symbol-docs/source/concepts/block.rst

 The central element of every cryptocurrency is a public ledger called the **blockchain**, which links blocks together.

 ..
-Each NEM block can contain up to ``N`` :doc:`transactions <transaction>`.
+Each Catapult block can contain up to ``N`` :doc:`transactions <transaction>`.

-Since the blocks in the chain are ordered, the complete **transaction history** is held in the blockchain.
-Subsequent blocks in the blockchain have increasing heights that differ by one.
+Since the blocks in the chain are ordered, the complete **transaction history** is held on the blockchain.
+Subsequent blocks have increasing heights that differ by one.

 Blocks are stored in a database as permanent medium.
-NEM calls the first block in the chain the **nemesis block**.
+Catapult calls the first block in the chain the **nemesis block**.

-NEM blocks complete every ``15`` seconds, making transactions confirm quickly enough for everyday use.
+Catapult blocks complete every ``15`` seconds, making transactions confirm quickly enough for everyday use.

 **************
 Block creation